dejung55/Short-sale/README.md

-# Time series analysis using the finanacial data
+# Time series analysis using a finanacial data

 <strong>Main findings from DCC-MGARCH model</strong>
 <hr>